UniStuttgart-IKR/NestedGraphs.jl/docs/src/index.md

 Contributors are welcome.
 For any ideas or bug reports, feel free to open an issue.

-# Acknowledgment
+# Motivation
-`NestedGraphs.jl` has been created for the analysis of multi-domain networks.\
+`NestedGraphs.jl` has been created for the analysis of multi-domain networks.
-Part of this work has been performed in the framework of the CELTIC-NEXT EUREKA project AI-NET-ANTILLAS (Project ID C2019/3-3), and it is partly funded by the German BMBF (Project ID 16KIS1312).